Pennsylvania Railroad class A5s: History

 In the 1920s, many railroads in the United States had retired 0-4-0 steam locomotives because they were too small for switching duties.
 This was not the case on the Pennsylvania Railroad (PRR).
-The PRR was keen on this wheel arrangement due to complex street and tight industrial trackage across its broad network.
+The PRR was keen on this wheel arrangement due to complex streets and tight industrial trackage across its broad network.
 For some of these lines, the railroad needed a large 0-4-0 to handle the larger switching activities the railroad had.
-Although the class B was designated for steam locomotives with the 0-6-0 wheel arrangement, these steam locomotives could not fit the tight and complex street, dockyard and industrial trackage the railroad had in its possession.
+Although the class B was designated for steam locomotives with the 0-6-0 wheel arrangement, these steam locomotives could not fit the tight and complex street, dockyard, and industrial trackage the railroad had in its possession.

-As early as 1948, the A5s steam locomotives started to be replaced by higher horse powered and heavy duty diesel switchers.
+As early as 1948, the A5s steam locomotives started to be replaced by higher horsepower and heavy-duty diesel switchers.
 Over the next year, these switchers were gradually replaced by diesel locomotives.
-Finally in 1957, the Pennsylvania Railroad converted from steam to diesel power and the last of the class was withdrawn.
+Finally, in 1957, the Pennsylvania Railroad converted from steam to diesel power, and the last of the class was withdrawn.